rdeioris/LuaMachine/README.md

 Please check the print() function: it is automatically mapped to the Unreal Output Log by the plugin.

-Now you should have an idea of the Plugin potential, check the following dedicated documentation sections for more infos:
+Now you should have an idea of the plugin potential, continue reading for more infos.

 ## LuaState